A representation of Psyche, taken from the BPS logo

 The aim of this policy is to provide an internal mechanism for reporting, investigating and remedying any wrongdoing in the society.

-In most cases a Worker should not find it necessary to alert anyone externally and we strongly encourage Workers to exhaust the internal processes set out about in the first instances.
+In most cases an individual should not find it necessary to alert anyone externally and we strongly encourage individuals to exhaust the internal processes set out above in the first instance.

 Prescribed bodies include but are not limited to: